backend-developers-ltd/ComputeHorde/docs/facilitator-protocol.md

 # Facilitator Protocol v0

-A Facilitator need to have a websocket endpoint `/ws/v0/` that validators connect to.
+A Facilitator needs to have a websocket endpoint `/ws/v0/` that validators connect to.
 The communication consists of the following steps:

 1. Validator connects to facilitator via websockets at `/ws/v0/`.
-2. Validator sends `V0AuthenticationRequest` message (and wait for `Response`).
+2. Validator sends `V0AuthenticationRequest` message (and waits for `Response`).
 This is done once per connection.
-3. Validator and facilitator enters in a job loop:
+3. Validator and facilitator enter a job loop:
     1. Validator waits for a job
     2. Facilitator sends `V0JobRequest` message
-    3. Validator sends `V0JobStatusUpdate` message when there is new info about the job and wait for `Response` from facilitator (i.e., after sending the job to a miner, after a miner accepts the job, after the job has finished/failed)
+    3. Validator sends `V0JobStatusUpdate` message when there is new info about the job and waits for `Response` from facilitator (i.e., after sending the job to a miner, after a miner accepts the job, after the job has finished/failed)
 4. Validator sends a `V0Heartbeat` message periodically (i.e. every 60 seconds) as long as the connection is open.